The Staircase Hall

 Pictures

 The pictures are, for the most part, Italian.
-On the half-landing the St Jerome (No.41) is a good example of the work of Palma Giovane.
-But the outstanding picture is the Murillo, The Triumph of the Eucharist (No.70), originally from a set of four canvasses commissioned for the Church of Santa María la Blanca in Seville and removed during the Peninsular War (1808–14); two of the other pictures in the series now hang in the Prado, in Madrid, and the third is in the Louvre.
+On the half-landing the St Jerome (no. 41) is a good example of the work of Palma Giovane.
+But the outstanding picture is by Esteban Bartholomé Murillo, Faith, or The Church Triumphant (no.70).
+It is originally from a set of four canvasses commissioned for the Church of Santa María la Blanca in Seville and removed during the Peninsular War (1808–14); two of the other pictures in the series now hang in the Prado, Madrid, and the third is in the Louvre, Paris.

-The small collection of Old Master drawings displayed at the far end of the staircase wall includes some sensitive studies of hands attributed to Lely (Nos.314–317), and a Pilgrim (No.312) and a Kneeling Youth (No.304), perhaps by the Bolognese brothers Agostino or Annibale Carracci and their cousin Lodovico respectively.
-Other drawings are attributed to Maratta (Nos.306 & 307) and Il Guercino (Nos.303 & 311).
-The group in the single frame includes three studies (No.318) by Rembrandt: The Angel seated on the Tomb; The Good Samaritan tending the Wounded Man (the more elaborate of the two drawings of this composition); and The Good Samaritan coming upon the Wounded Man.
-The large profile Head of a Woman (No.320) above the door to the Sitting Room is a fragment of a cartoon for the ceiling of the Barberini Palace in Rome by Pietro da Cortona.
+The small collection of Old Master drawings displayed at the far end of the staircase wall includes some sensitive studies of hands by Sir Peter Lely (1618-1680), Principal Painter to Charles II, and A Pilgrim, perhaps by Lodovico Carracci (1555-1619).
+Other drawings are An Allegory of Winter, attributed to Carlo Maratta (1625-1713) and The Denial of Peter, attributed to Guercino (1591-1666).
+The group in the single frame includes three studies by Rembrandt’s pupils: The Angel seated on the Tomb, The Good Samaritan tending the Wounded Man, and The Good Samaritan coming upon the Wounded Man.
+The large profile Head of a Woman above the door to the Sitting Room is a fragment of a cartoon by Pietro da Cortona for the ceiling of the Barberini Palace in Rome.

 Furniture and Sculpture